ptmcg/logmerger/README.md

 | `Jan  1 HH:MM:SS`         | month/day + time (timestamp in syslog files); year is inferred from the create date of the log file |

-Untimestamped log lines that contain multiple lines (such as a traceback) got combined with the previous timestamped line (see in the example above).
+Untimestamped log lines that contain multiple lines (such as a traceback) get combined with the previous timestamped line (see in the example above).